Coalgebraic Satisfiability Checking for Arithmetic $\mu$-Calculi: Tracking Automata and Model Checking Games

-We note that the two versions of the model checking games are bisimilar, and hence equivalent (Lemma~\ref{lem:parity-bisim}): \begin{lem} The assignment $f(x,\psi)=(x,\theta^*(\psi))$, $f(D,\psi)=(D,\theta^*(\psi))$ defines a bounded morphism $f\colon\sfgame_{\target,(C,\xi)}\to\game_{\target,(C,\xi)}$. \end{lem} \begin{proof} It is clear that~$f$ preserves priorities and node ownership.
+We note that the two versions of the model checking games are bisimilar, and hence equivalent (\autoref{lem:parity-bisim}): \begin{lem} The assignment $f(x,\psi)=(x,\theta^*(\psi))$, $f(D,\psi)=(D,\theta^*(\psi))$ defines a bounded morphism $f\colon\sfgame_{\target,(C,\xi)}\to\game_{\target,(C,\xi)}$. \end{lem} \begin{proof} It is clear that~$f$ preserves priorities and position ownership.
 We check the conditions on moves, restricting attention to the only cases where the games differ appreciably, viz., fixpoint literals and fixpoint variables.
-At such nodes, however, the outgoing moves are uniquely determined in both games, so we just have to show that~$f$ preserves these moves.
+At such positions, however, the outgoing moves are uniquely determined in both games, so we just have to show that~$f$ preserves these moves.